kyletolle/talks/dbs_and_devs/index.md

 Application-level integrity vs Database-level integrity

-  - Database can enforce referential integrity (city exists when creating a weather report)
+  - Database can enforce referential integrity
+    - Post exists when creating a like
-  - Application can enforce higher-level things (Only an admin user can modify this record)
+  - Application can enforce higher-level things
+    - Only a person with specific permissions can modify this post
 ------

 # Locks

-Adding a non null column to a large table
+Adding a non-null column to a large table

 can lock the table